kevinburke/telapi-python/docs/index.rst

 Upgrade Plan
 ==================

-`twilio-python` 3.0 introduced backwards-incompatible changes to the API.
+`telapi-python` 3.0 introduced backwards-incompatible changes to the API.
 See the :doc:`/upgrade-guide` for step-by-step instructions for migrating to 3.0.
 In many cases, the same methods are still offered, just in different locations.

 API Reference
 ==================

-A complete guide to all public APIs found in `twilio-python`.
+A complete guide to all public APIs found in `telapi-python`.
 Auto-generated, so only use when you really need to dive deep into the library.

 .. toctree::
     :maxdepth: 2